3

 1

 • It looks like an allusion but … some way down the list is almost literal, and should be taken so.
 In any measure of popularity there must be a list… even if only 1,2,3,4… etc. What is most popular is listed first; everything else below, in decreasing order.
 Way down can’t be at the bottom; it could half-way or more.
 Way down by itself doesn’t suggest anything has become less popular… it just is, now. … classical buffs have been fretting for ages that audiences are getting greyer and smaller does hint at change but literally, it refers to the audience, not the genre.
-Nov 20, 2017 at 19:33
+Commented Nov 20, 2017 at 19:33

 You must log in to answer this question.